 If there’s something on your to-do list that’s going to require a lot of work (like a home improvement project or a big report for work), Rhodes-Levin says to break it down even further into micro tasks that are easier to tackle.
 “Instead of getting overwhelmed by the big picture, do it piece by piece,” she says.
 It also gives you more to cross off, which, let’s be real, is a major win.

-When you’re feeling overwhelmed by finances
+2. feeling overwhelmed by finances

 “A lot of people feel really stressed out because of money,” Rhodes-Levin says.
 Regardless of what debts you owe, she says it’s helpful to take a deep breath in those moments you’re feeling super overwhelmed and focus on the ways you are taken care of.
 “For most people, even if they’re worried about money, for that day, their basic needs are still being met,” she says.
 Reminding yourself that you have a roof over your head, food to eat, and clothes to wear can help put situation into perspective, Rhodes-Levin says.
 “Most of the time, our mind goes straight to, ‘I’m going to starve to death and be on the street.’
 Remind yourself that your basic needs are being met, you’re doing what you can, and you’ll be okay,” she says.
 (And maybe add some mindful breathing into the mix to help clear your mind.)